manchikantivikas/Language_Translation_Service_English_to_French/README.md

 ## Performance Evaluation
 The model's performance was evaluated using BLEU scores and accuracy metrics.
 The Seq2Seq model with Bidirectional LSTM and Attention Mechanism using the Adam Optimizer and Cross-Entropy Loss Function achieved the highest BLEU score of 35.6.

+## Dataset
+The dataset used in this project is an English-French translation dataset, consisting of parallel sentences in both languages.
+It's essential for training the neural machine translation model.
+The dataset can be accessed [here](https://www.kaggle.com/datasets/devicharith/language-translation-englishfrench).

 ## Google Cloud Platform Demo
 The project's demo is hosted on Google Cloud Platform (GCP) and can be accessed at http://35.245.152.69:5000/.
 The interface was developed using Flask, HTML, and CSS.